Solar power by country: Chile

 Chile is currently the third Latin American country (and second in South America) with the most installed solar energy, 4.4 GW in 2021.
 As the Atacama Desert has the highest solar irradiation in the world, and Chile has always had problems obtaining energy (the country basically does not produce oil, gas and coal), renewable energy is seen as the solution for the country's shortcomings in the energy field.

-The 246MW El Romero solar photovoltaic plant open in November 2016 at Vallenar in the Atacama region It was the largest solar farm in Latin America when it opened.
+The 246 MW El Romero solar photovoltaic plant open in November 2016 at Vallenar in the Atacama region It was the largest solar farm in Latin America when it opened.

 By the first half of 2015 Chile reached 546 MW of PV installed capacity, and 1,647 MW are under construction.